 Note: Each skill within a skill type must have a unique name.
 However, skills in separate skill types can use the same name.

 - Hit Enter.
 The skill is added to the skill type.

 - Repeat until you've added all your skills to the skill type:

 For each skill, you need to designate agents who have that skill.

 There are two ways you can connect agents to skills:

-Adding agents to specific skills, via the Routing admin page.
+Adding agents to specific skills, via the Skills admin page.
 This is particularly useful when assigning multiple agents to a skill at once.